rlane/Oort-legacy/README.md

 ### Victory condition

 The team with the last ship alive (not counting missiles) is the winner.
+Ships beyond a certain radius from the origin (see `scenario_radius` below) are not counted.

 ### AI